Today building an online store is easier than ever. As a result, eCommerce stores have been exploding in popularity.

 How to Use Gator to Create Your eCommerce Store

 Building out your eCommerce store with a website builder is a pretty simple and intuitive process.
-If you’re using the Gator builder, you can follow the simple steps below.
+If you’re using the Gator Website Builder, you can follow the simple steps below.

 1. Select Your Theme

-Gator has over 100 responsive templates you can choose from, all of them designed by skilled professionals knowledgeable about web design best practices.
+Gator has more than 200 responsive templates you can choose from, all of them designed by skilled professionals knowledgeable about web design best practices.
 And to save you time and make the choice easier, they’re categorized based on common types of websites, so you can quickly find a template that matches the kind of online store you’re starting.

 Every Gator template is responsive, so you don’t have to worry about doing any extra work to make sure your website looks good on mobile—which is crucial in an era when a significant amount of online shopping happens on mobile devices.
 But you can also quickly check and see how your website will look on a smaller screen during the design process by clicking on the mobile icon at the top of the editor.